-Statement of intent
+Statement of Intent

-The Foundation is committed to providing a caring, friendly and safe environment for all of our participants.
-Bullying of any kind is unacceptable in our Foundation.
-If bullying does occur, all participants or parents/carers and staff should be able to report an incident and know that incidents will be dealt with promptly and effectively.
+Manchester United is committed to providing a caring, friendly and safe environment for all of our participants.
+Bullying of any kind is unacceptable in our Club.
+If bullying does occur, all participants or parents/carers and colleagues should be able to report an incident and know that incidents will be dealt with promptly and effectively.

-We are a TELLING Foundation.
-This means that anyone who knows that bullying is happening is expected to report an incident to a Designated Safeguarding Officer or a member of staff, who will report any information to the Safeguarding Team.
+We are a TELLING Club.
+This means that anyone who knows that bullying is happening is expected to report an incident to a Designated Safeguarding Officer or a colleague, who will report any information to the safeguarding team.

-Objectives of this policy
+Objectives of this Policy

-- All participants, parents/carers and staff should have an understanding of the meaning of bullying - All participants, parents/carers and staff should be aware of the anti-bullying policy - As a Foundation we take bullying seriously.
-Participants and parents/carers should be assured that they will be supported when bullying is reported - Bullying will not be tolerated
+- All participants, parents/carers and colleagues should have an understanding of the meaning of bullying. - All participants, parents/carers and colleagues should be aware of the anti-bullying policy. - As a Foundation, we take bullying seriously.
+Participants and parents/carers should be assured that they will be supported when bullying is supported. - Bullying will not be tolerated.

-What is bullying?
+What is Bullying?